What We Believe - Recovery Ministry

 We believe that families and loved ones of those suffering from substance addiction need just as much support, encouragement, and shame-free spaces to experience transformation as the alcoholics and addicts themselves.
 Substance addiction doesn’t just affect the alcoholic and addict.
 Whether the loved ones are parents, children, siblings, or friends, the family members of someone with a substance addiction are often isolated, shamed, and lost.
 They often need to heal and experience their own recovery alongside their loved ones.
 Therefore, our church will connect with families, be a place for them to find help and encouragement, and provide comfort and community for those who love someone who is addicted to any substance.

 We are so glad you are seeking recovery from substance addiction.
 This is a big step, albeit a necessary one, and you are not alone in this walk.
-I now want to empower you to take the next step in the process and reach out to our transformative Recovery Ministry.
-I believe we will see a change in your life as you move from the darkness into light, and step fully into your true identity as a child of God.
+We now want to empower you to take the next step in the process and reach out to our transformative Recovery Ministry.
+We believe we will see a change in your life as you move from the darkness into light, and step fully into your true identity as a child of God.